juani981/WebEncuestas-Demo/README.md

 ## 📸 Key Screenshots / Capturas Clave
+General Surveys showcase in a Dashboard
 ![Dashboard Preview](screenshots/dashboard.png)
+Fully Dynamic creation of questions for the surveys (add, delete, reorder, make mandatory) with multiple types of questions available
 ![Survey Create](screenshots/SurveyCreate.gif)
+Comprehensive List All Surveys, with actions and info about the state of the surveys
 ![List All Surveys](screenshots/SurveyList.png)
+Extensive analytics of the Data sent by the users when submiting their answers, available for export in various formats
 ![Analytics](screenshots/SurveyAnalytics.gif)

 ## 🧠 Why This Project? / ¿Por qué Este Proyecto?